c-dilks/scalers13/README.md

       `files_to_retrieve*.lst` will be created, with 150 requests per file
       - submit using `hpss_user.pl -f [list]`
       - check carousel status using `hpss_user.pl -w`
+  - 2011 instructions
+    - need runlist; I didn't do run QA for run11, so I wrote a couple short scripts to extract the run number and fill numbers present in the available output files; run `../../get_run_list.C` followed by `../../append_fill_numbers`;
+      the file `runlist_with_fills` can be copied to `scalers11t/goodruns.dat` (and to wherever you need it in order to download the scaler files)
+    - scaler files on HPSS for run11 were saved including a UNIX timestamp, which makes it difficult to generate a list of files
+    - first, type `hsi` and cd to `/home/starsink/raw/daq/2012`
+    - then type `out > FILE_LIST`; this will create a file called `FILE_LIST` in your current local (RCAS) directory and pipe all output from hsi to this file
+    - run11 rellum uses board 3&4 data, so, for example,  to list all the board 3 scaler files, type `ls */*/*_3_*.sca` and be patient
+      - board 3 is read out once every run
+      - board 4 is read out once every 1000 seconds and once at the end of the run
+    - when the command is done, exit `HPSS` and check `FILE_LIST` for the proper output
+    - execute `BuildList_2011` to build lists of files to submit to the data carousel; `files_to_retrieve*.lst` will be created, with 150 requests per file
+      - submit using `hpss_user.pl -f [list]`
+      - check carousel status using `hpss_user.pl -w`

 2. Read the scalers scaler bit reader reader from Zilong (32-bit for run13 and 24-bit for run12)
   - 32-bit scaler reader (for 2013)